Lesterpig/mopidy-party/README.rst

     [party]
     enabled = true
     votes_to_skip = 3     # Votes needed from different users to allow skipping a song. max_tracks = 0        # Maximum number of tracks that can be added by a single user in a row.
 0 to disable. hide_pause = false    # Change to true to hide the pause button hide_skip = false     # Change to true to hide the skip button style = dark.css      # Stylesheet to use.
-Also embedded is original.css (light theme) max_results = 50   # Maximum number of tracks to show when searching / browsing on a single page
+Also embedded is original.css (light theme) max_results = 50      # Maximum number of tracks to show when searching / browsing on a single page max_queue_length = 0  # Maximum number of tracks queued at the same time, 0 for unlimited

 Project resources
 =================